sine2pi/Big_worm/README.md

 <img width="200" alt="legend" src="https://github.com/user-attachments/assets/bb05d941-7e28-48f1-a507-bd8773bf7aa4" />

 Pilot run.
 A sanity check to see if the models could learn.
 Attention heads on Echo 8 Whisper 16.
-Note the runtime changes with the focused attention hybrid.
+Note the runtime change with the focused attention hybrid.